 The Barcode is a ubiquitous part of modern life that most of us don’t even think about any longer.
 You can pretty much see one on every product you can imagine.
 You can see them on the parcels you receive through the post and probably the items contained within the parcels.
 So today we’re going to talk about the humble barcode.

-First a little bit of history (because everyone likes a good fact).
+First a little bit of history before we discuss how technology can improve your business (because everyone likes a good fact).
 The ancestor of the modern barcode was invented way back in 1951 by Norman Joseph Woodland and Bernard Silver.
 Just over a decade later they were to sell their patent for the huge sum of $15,000.

 The first proper test of the barcode was used in a small town called Troy in Ohio.
 It was where the Hobart Corporation (a company that developed weighing and pricing machines) and Ohio was also where NCR was based.
 On June 26, 1974, this was where the first item (a pack of chewing gum) was sold at a supermarket checkout using a barcode scanner.